Bread and tea (1 piece)

 Stay Hydrated

-Drink plenty of water throughout the day to help with digestion and maintain balanced blood sugar levels.
+Drink plenty of water throughout the day, as proper hydration can help regulate blood sugar.

 metabolic